tmos/mansionCleaner1998/README.md

 ## Installation

 MC1998 uses Python 3.5.
-Here is the installation process :
+Here is the installation process:

-Requirements :
+Requirements:
 * Python 3.5.x
 * Pip
 * UNIX terminal

-Check if you have Virtualenv installed :
+Check if you have Virtualenv installed:

 `bash$ python -m venv`

-If it doesn't work, you have to install Virtualenv :
+If it doesn't work, you have to install Virtualenv:

 `$ pip install --user virtualenv`

-Once installed, go inside the project folder, and :
+Once installed, go inside the project folder, and:

 `$ source bin/activate`

-Now, you just have to install the dependencies :
+Now, you just have to install the dependencies:

 `$ pip install -r requirements.txt`

-And launch the Mansion Cleaner :
+And launch the Mansion Cleaner:

 `$ python mansion_cleaner_1998.py`